KipCollo/Frontend-Revision/5.0 Angular/cli/Readme.md

 Options
 --flat - Do not create the code in its own directory.
---route=`route` - Specify the parent route. only for generat ing components and routes.
+--route=`route` - Specify the parent route. only for generating components and routes.
 Default to the path specified.
 --skip-router-generation - Skip generating the route config for the parent.only usable for routes.
 --default - Specify that the route should be a default route.
 --lazy - Specify that the route is lazy.
 Default to true.